ritterob/NASM/Tutorial_03.md

 ```
 This creates the file **hello.exe**.
 Notice that I included these instructions in the comments at the top of the source file.
 This is useful if you come back to the program at a later time and want to make changes.
 Now run your program and bask in the warmth of the knowledge that you have made this CPU do your explicit bidding.
 A little bit more of this, and you'll be ready for live minions.

-Next time, we'll pass command-line parameters into our program, and we'll shake things up a bit with the DOS com file format.
+Next time, we'll pass command-line parameters into our program, and we'll shake things up a bit with the DOS COM file format.